 Dundee University Medical School measures the digital dexterity of new students; well-controlled hands are especially important in surgery where a slip could cost a life.
 While individual students vary, overall dexterity did not vary much from year to year; that is until recently.
 In the last few years, students (on average) have had greater dexterity in their thumbs than in the past.
 Indeed their thumbs, rather than being a relatively clumsy digit, useful only for grasping, now have the same dexterity as index fingers.
 This they attribute to the PlayStation generation; it probably will, if anything, change further as generation-TXT comes of age.

-One of the authors was having breakfast.
+One morning Alan was having breakfast.
 He served himself a bowl of grapefruit segments and then went to make his tea.
 While making the tea he went to the fridge to get a pint of milk, but after getting the milk from the fridge he only just stopped himself in time as he was about to pour the milk onto the grapefruit!

 What went wrong?